riccardotommasini/rest-training/README.md

 ## Homeworks

-- manage the items and allow mentioning only existing ones
+- manage the items and allow mentioning only existing ones (Items have name and price)
-- include the cassier to manage the payments
+- include the cassier to manage the payments, calculate the order price based on the items
 - use hyptermedia to link different resources

 ## Curl Commands